Secure Messaging

 S/MIME

 Harrier supports message signing and encryption following the S/MIME as specified in RFC 5751 “Secure/Multipurpose Internet Mail Extensions (S/MIME) Version 3.1”.
-This includes triple wrap encryption and header signing.
+Notes:

 Harrier is a Web server providing an interface, compatible with modern browsers, communicating to a Harrier web server using HTTP (REST) and Web Sockets and making use of making use of JSON, CSS, and HTML.
 The architecture allows a user to open multiple browser tabs with multiple roles.